carlhunterroach/docs/articles/user-profile/index.md

 There is an [older version of the API](/api/v1) (v1) that is still being used by some customers today.
 However, it is recommended that customers migrate to v2 (the current version), since future support for v1 will be limited.
 If you're using v1 and would like to see the differences between the two version, see the [API v1 vs v2](/api/v2/changes) article.

 Finally, there is an API specifically used for authentication flows.
 The documentation for these authentication API calls can be found [here](/auth-api).
-Most of these endpoints are used by the various Auth0 SDK's and typically not your own code.
+Most of these endpoints are used by the various Auth0 SDKs and typically not your own code.
 However, one endpoint that is particularly important for User Profile is [`/userinfo`](/auth-api#!#get--userinfo), which  will be discussed later in this article.

 ## User Profile vs Tokens

 In the authentication flows described above, a full User Profile is not returned directly.
 Rather Auth0 generates a set of tokens.

 Perhaps the most well known token is the `id_token`, which is a [JSON Web Token](/jwt) (or JWT) that contains User Profile attributes represented in the form of *claims*.
 These claims are statements about the user, which can be trusted if the consumer of the token can verify its signature (which was generated with the Auth0 app's Client Secret).
-The app can then use the JWT to securely call other API's as long as those API's can verify the JWT's signature, and trust and use the contained claims.
+The app can then use the JWT to securely call other API's as long as those APIs can verify the JWT's signature, and trust and use the contained claims.

 The claims within a JWT can contain all of the properties of the User Profile.
 But more often they contain a subset of them in order to minimize the overall size.
 For further information on controlling the claims returned in a JWT see the [Scopes](#scopes) section below.